 Farming offers fundamental satisfaction from producing food, working outdoors, being one’s own boss, and working intimately with nature.
 But unfortunately, many farmers avoid learning about the business end of farming; because of this, they often work harder than they need to, or quit farming altogether because of frustrating- and often avoidable- losses.
 This workshop will focus on the planning and analysis tools needed to run a profitable farm, in an easy, step-by-step format.
 Tips for beginner farmers will finish the session.

-NEW: Farm Mechanization Efficiencies
+Farm Mechanization Efficiencies

 Learn the tools of the trade for greater farming efficiency.
 Cultivation tools to maximize weed control, harvest tools to speed the harvest, and packhouse tools for quicker and easier processing will all be covered.
 Cost/benefit analysis will show how long it will take for a new tool to pay for itself.
 Greenhouse innovations are highlighted as well.